Flourish.jpg

 …displaying election results for German Bundestag.

-Also a minor, but nontheless annoying bug is seen in the first column (2021, SPD, 25.7%): one cannot read the label.
+Also a minor, but nonetheless annoying bug is seen in the first column (2021, SPD, 25.7%): one cannot read the label.
 A workaround would be to set the maximum value of the y-axis to, let’s say, 30%.
 However, this affects the scale also for all other election years.
-No idea why Flourish is not able to properly handle labels on top of columns.
+It’s unclear why Flourish can’t handle labels on top of columns properly.

 Pie chart